Wondering which is the best camera to buy?

 I loved that camera.
 Actually, I still have it and I bet that if I went out and bought some film it would still work like a dream.
 It went half way around the world with me and was with me when I started working as a photographer some years later.
 In fact, I retired it only when I reluctantly gave in to digital in 2007.

-Switching to digital
+Switching to a digital camera

 I still shoot with Nikon, because when I switched to digital I saw no reason to move away from a brand that had served me so well.
 Simple as that.